-5. Juvenile Center, Berrien Springs, Michigan
+6. Juvenile Center, Berrien Springs, Michigan

-The juvenile center has programming for students with disabilities that are court placed, for an amount of time determined by a judge, with the goal being eventual re-integration into the resident district's educational system if deemed to be the least restrictive environment.
-Any students currently placed at the juvenile center are considered Berrien Springs residents during their placement.
+The juvenile center has programming for students with disabilities that are court placed, for an amount of time determined by a judge, with the goal being eventual re-integration into the resident district's educational system.
+Any students currently placed at the juvenile center are considered Berrien Springs residents during their placement there and the district is involved in their special education planning.